Deputy Director, Community Transformation

 Madison, WI 53726

-Prior to joining the Population Health Institute, Kate spent more than 20 years working on policy and systems to improve the well-being of children, families and communities.
-Her experience extends across local, state and federal government; philanthropy; national partnerships; and policy advocacy.
-She previously worked on national child welfare systems reform for Casey Family Programs; led strategic initiatives on behalf of Hennepin County government; and provided consultation to a variety of organizations in the human service, education and housing sectors.
+Prior to joining CHR&R, Kate spent nearly 25 years working on policies and systems to improve the well-being of children, families, and communities at the national, state, and local levels.
+She is an experienced leader and public sector manager with a commitment to equity, systems change, and community-focused solutions.
+She previously managed child welfare reforms and national philanthropic investments for Casey Family Programs; led strategic initiatives on behalf of Hennepin County government; and provided consultation to a variety of agencies and organizations in the human service, education and housing sectors.

-Kate holds a Master of Public Affairs from the University of Minnesota’s Humphrey School of Public Affairs and a Bachelor of Arts degree in Political Science from the University of Wisconsin-Madison.
+Kate holds an M.P.A. from the University of Minnesota’s Humphrey School of Public Affairs and a B.A. in Political Science from the University of Wisconsin-Madison.